US CentCom Commander visits Tarbela Dam

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Welcoming the US delegation on the project, Wapda Chairman Lt Gen (R) Muzammil Hussain said that Tarbela Dam has been playing a vital role for economic stability and social development of Pakistan since its completion in 1974 by providing water for agriculture, mitigating floods, and injecting a sizeable quantum of low-cost and environment-friendly hydel electricity to the National Grid.
+Welcoming the US delegation on the project, Wapda Chairman Lt-Gen (retd) Muzammil Hussain said that Tarbela Dam has been playing a vital role for economic stability and social development of Pakistan since its completion in 1974 by providing water for agriculture, mitigating floods, and injecting a sizeable quantum of low-cost and environment-friendly hydel electricity to the National Grid.

 The US intervention in rehabilitating the aging units of Tarbela Hydel Power Station helped Wapda in attracting the leading financial institutions like the World Bank and the Asian Infrastructure Investment Bank (AIIB) for implementation of Tarbela’s 4th and 5th Extension with cumulative generation capacity of 2820 MW, he added.

 The US CentCom commander arrived in Islamabad on Saturday.
-He is accompanied by 17-member delegation.
+He is accompanied by a 17-member delegation.

 Earlier this year, General McKenzie met with Prime Minister Imran Khan where the two dignitaries discussed the Pak-US relations and the ongoing Afghan peace talks, among other matters.
 General McKenzie Jr, who took over as head of the US CentCom in May after General Joseph Votels retirement, also met with Chief of Army Staff (COAS) General Qamar Javed Bajwa.
 The two top commanders discussed the geo-strategic environment and regional security.
 The discussion included Afghanistan and the February 27 standoff between the Pakistani and Indian militaries.

-Welcoming the US delegation on the project, Wapda Chairman Lt Gen (R) Muzammil Hussain said that Tarbela Dam has been playing a vital role for economic stability and social development of Pakistan since its completion in 1974 by providing water for agriculture, mitigating floods, and injecting a sizeable quantum of low-cost and environment-friendly hydel electricity to the National Grid.
+Welcoming the US delegation on the project, Wapda Chairman Lt-Gen (retd) Muzammil Hussain said that Tarbela Dam has been playing a vital role for economic stability and social development of Pakistan since its completion in 1974 by providing water for agriculture, mitigating floods, and injecting a sizeable quantum of low-cost and environment-friendly hydel electricity to the National Grid.

 The US intervention in rehabilitating the aging units of Tarbela Hydel Power Station helped Wapda in attracting the leading financial institutions like the World Bank and the Asian Infrastructure Investment Bank (AIIB) for implementation of Tarbela’s 4th and 5th Extension with cumulative generation capacity of 2820 MW, he added.

 The US CentCom commander arrived in Islamabad on Saturday.
-He is accompanied by 17-member delegation.
+He is accompanied by a 17-member delegation.

 Earlier this year, General McKenzie met with Prime Minister Imran Khan where the two dignitaries discussed the Pak-US relations and the ongoing Afghan peace talks, among other matters.
 General McKenzie Jr, who took over as head of the US CentCom in May after General Joseph Votels retirement, also met with Chief of Army Staff (COAS) General Qamar Javed Bajwa.
 The two top commanders discussed the geo-strategic environment and regional security.
 The discussion included Afghanistan and the February 27 standoff between the Pakistani and Indian militaries.